-The information and resources on these pages will assist you to assess the readiness of your practice to transition into a firm of the future and provide a series of top tips to help you not just prepare for the challenges ahead but also take advantage of opportunities.
+The information and resources on these pages will assist you to assess the readiness of your practice to be sustainable for the future and provide a series of tips to help you prepare for the challenges ahead and take advantage of opportunities.

 - Be strategic, identify your space and own it.

 - Bring in the skills you need, whether that is partners, staff or third party alliances.